Fatal1ty/openapify/README.md

 [Body](https://spec.openapis.org/oas/v3.1.0#request-body-object) and
 [Response](https://spec.openapis.org/oas/v3.1.0#response-object) objects.
 By default, `application/octet-stream` is applied for `bytes` or `bytearray` types, and `application/json` is applied otherwise.
-You can support mode media types or override existing ones with `media_type_helper` method.
+You can support more media types or override existing ones with `media_type_helper` method.

 Let's imagine that you have an API route that returns PNG images as the body.